blood-blade/blade/replit.md

-# Vibez - Social Messaging App
+# Vibez - By Invincible

 ## Overview
 This is a Next.js social messaging application with Firebase authentication, AI chat features, stories, and real-time messaging capabilities.
 The app has been successfully imported and configured to run in the Replit environment.